Doctor of Medicine

 All International Students enrolled in the program will be provided with an orientation to familiarise them with the rules, expectations, facilities and services offered by the University.
 Please visit our International Students website to find out more about the support services available to international students.

 Places for International students within the program are filled via contractual agreements with specific overseas institutions.
-In addition, limited places are reserved for International students entering via the Newcastle International College Foundation Program for Medicine offered at the University of Newcastle.
+In addition, limited places are reserved for International students entering via the University of Newcastle College of International Education Foundation Program for Medicine.

 The Faculty accepts that it is responsible for providing reasonable accommodations for students with special needs, in liaison with the Student Support Unit, which offers practical assistance and advice to students with a disability or chronic illness.
 The Faculty will seek advice from the Student Support Unit as to what constitutes 'reasonable accommodations' under Anti-Discrimination legislation.